A NON-PROFIT ORGANIZATION TO BUILD AWARENESS ABOUT HPV THROAT CANCER

 The American Society of Clinical Oncologists says by 2020, the number of cases of HPV-related oropharyngeal cancers in middle-age, non-smoking men will surpass that of cervical cancer.
 Women can also get it.

 The best prevention is vaccination AND to learn about the early symptoms of HPV-positive throat cancer: lump in the throat, difficulty swallowing, hoarseness or unusually persistent sore throat.
 See your doctor and if the symptoms persist, see a Head and Neck specialist without delay.
 Doctors say with early detection, the prognosis for HPV-related throat cancer in non-smoking patients is at least 90%.

-Our gratitude to HPV throat cancer patients and caregivers who are willing to share their personal stories to help others.
+Our gratitude to HPV throat cancer patients for sharing their personal stories to help others.
 How to share your story.